[Snakeroot Organic Farm logo]

 Click on photos to enlarge.

-Outdoor Potting Shed • Barn • Shelf Greenhouse • Washing Area
+On this page: Outdoor Potting Shed • Barn One • Barn Two • Shelf Greenhouse

-Also see: Our Cooler and the Remay Shed
+Also see these pages: Our Cooler • the Remay Shed • Building Techniques.

 Built in April, 2009.
 When it gets just too hot in the greenhouse to do the work of starting seeds and planting and transplanting seedlings and perennials, we can now move out to the Outdoor Potting Shed.
 Our original attempt to move outside was a simple table with shelves nearby the washing area, but that proved too small for easy working and too close to all the other activity going on in the washing area, so we decided to build a much larger covered outdoor potting area away from the washing area, and to include significant pot and potting soil storage.